 The transformation of the Mariahilfer Strasse has several positive effects on the city.
 Thanks to the dramatic reduction of traffic, there is less noise and pollution.
 Now, the street is inviting to walk and bike through, enhancing public health through exercise.
 Shopkeepers are very positive about the transformation.
-Business did not slow down: the laid back layout invites people to spend more time in the Mariahilfer Strasse, spending more money as a consequence.
-At the same time, people can hang out without consuming.
-The City Lounges offer an attractive and public alternative to the terraces belonging to cafés and restaurants.
+Business did not slow down: the organic layout invites people to spend more time in the Mariahilfer Strasse, spending more money as a consequence.
+At the same time, people can relax without consuming.
+The City Lounges offer attractive and public alternatives to the terraces belonging to cafés and restaurants.

 Photo’s: Ricky Rijkenberg en Martin Ecker